Merrell Fankhauser interview

 “This picture was taken from the 2nd story of my jungle house on Maui by two German fans that were visiting.”

-You continued to record, occasionally with friends including John Cipollina and more recently Ed Cassidy of Spirit, as well as producing new surf albums credited to The Impacts.
+You continued to record, occasionally with friends including John Cipollina and Ed Cassidy of Spirit.
+New albums by The Impacts were also produced.

 In 1983 John Cipollina was visiting the Island Of Maui and we got together in the only studio with Mary Lee and my Maui band and jammed from 12 noon to 12 midnight, totaly unrehearsed! some great music was recorded that can be heard on my 1986 album “Dr. Fankhauser”.
 Much later in 1987 I moved back to California and had a reunion with The Impacts and we had three new CD’s released “Surfin 10”, Eternal Surf’, and ‘Sex Wax And Surf’.

 Merrell Fankhauser, Nicky Hopkins and Roger Capps 1991